Virginia-iGEM/igem-wikibrick/wiki/README.md

 Type `gulp build --env dev` or `gulp dev build` to build a local copy that will be located under `wiki/build`.
 The files produced by this build can be opened in a normal file explorer by any modern web browser.

 Type `gulp publish --env live` or `gulp live publish` to build a copy with absolute URLs that will then be pushed to the iGEM wiki.
 In order to do this, you will need to enter your wiki username and password, so have them ready.
-Note that this copy will *not* run offline correctly, use `gulp dev build` files instead.
+Note:w that this copy will *not* run offline correctly, use `gulp dev build` files instead.

 One can type `gulp live build` to check HTML for correct parsing.
 This will not work if new images have been added but not pushed to the wiki; this will be fixed in the future, adding errors that are correctly thrown instead of simply failing.